Amir-Mojtahedi/OncoVision/README.md

  - (Image processing to be integrated in future work)

 3. Modelling
-Four machine learning models were implemented and trained:
+Five machine learning models were implemented and trained:
  - `svm.py`: Trains an SVM classifier
  - `DecisionTree.py`: Builds a decision tree model
  - `logisticModel.py`: Logistic regression-based classifier